cajones93/Project1/README.md

 ### Navigation
 The website consists of three sections (Home, About, Contact) with navigation elements that link to each.
 When viewed on a mobile device, the navigation elements are condensed into a collapsed list.
-A user can navigate to the about page by clicking the "learn more" button on the homepage.
+A user can navigate to the about page by clicking the "our services" button on the homepage.
 A user can navigate to the contact page by clicking the "Make an enquiry" button on the homepage.
 After submitting the contact form, a user can return to the homepage by clicking the "Return to home" button.